Back to blog

 • Scenario 6 discusses upgrading from Kubenet to Azure CNI powered by Cilium (disabling Network Policy on an existing AKS cluster with Kubenet).

-• Scenario 7 below briefly touches upon the Upgrade from Azure CNI powered by Cilium to Isovalent Enterprise for Cilium, and it’s recommended to read Isovalent in Azure Kubernetes Service to get full insights into Isovalent Enterprise for Cilium.
+• Scenario 7 below briefly touches upon the Upgrade from Azure CNI powered by Cilium to Isovalent Enterprise for Cilium.
+Reading Isovalent in Azure Kubernetes Service is recommended to get full insights into Isovalent Enterprise for Cilium.
 Reach out to support@isovalent.com for any support-related queries.

 • Upgrading from BYOCNI OSS to BYOCNI Isovalent Enterprise for Cilium (CEE) is available by contacting sales@isovalent.com